Willesborough: History

 In 1184 Pope Lucius III wrote to the abbot of St. Augustine, Canterbury, suggesting that the parson of Willesborough retired and passed the benefice to his son who could then be free to pursue his studies.

+Boys Hall was built by Thomas Boys in 1616.
+Its grounds are part of Ashford Green Corridor while the manor house is now an hotel.

 The town is known for its 1869 windmill near Hythe Road, and St Mary's Church on Church Road, which has one of the oldest ringing bells in Kent.

 Former English international cricketers Mark Ealham and Richard Ellison were born in Willesborough.

+In 1931 the civil parish had a population of 4979.
+On 1 April 1932 the parish was abolished and merged with Ashford, Mersham, Hinxhill and Sevington.
+It is now in the unparished area of Ashford.

 Commerce

 William Harvey Hospital

 The William Harvey Hospital, a major hospital providing services for east Kent, is in Willesborough, and is named after the discoverer of the blood circulatory system.
 There is a statue of William Harvey at the hospital, and an older, damaged, statue of him, formerly the hospital, in the garden at the William Harvey Public House on Church Road in Willesborough.

 Industry

 Norman Cycles was a bicycle, autocycle, moped and motorbike manufacturer based in Ashford.
 The Norman Cycles Club is based at Willesborough Windmill and the Norman Museum is located in the windmill's barn, where mopeds and bicycles are on display.